tonyfast/data-science-101-cwe-materials/curriculum/02-materials/lesson.md

 Next, we're going to walk through what we call the "Data Science Workflow".

 #### Workwhat?
+> Instructor Note: Make sure to emphasize that the workflow is an iterative process and not necessarily a linear one.

 The data science workflow is basically a way of describing the approach most data scientists take when working on a project.
 It's not always this cut and dry, but in general, the process looks something like this: